obsidian-btc/event-store-messaging/README.md

 ## Creating a Message Class

 A message class should sit within a Messages namespace and include the EventStore::Messaging::Message module.
-Any data that a message includes is written as an attribute in the class:
+Any message data is defined as an attribute in the class:

 ```ruby
 module Messages